 Dr. Frie’s scholarship reflects his interdisciplinary interests.
 He has written numerous books, articles and chapters.
 His current area of interest is historical trauma, cultural memory and moral responsibility related to mass racial violence, genocide and the Holocaust.
 He has also written extensively on such themes as human interaction, psychoanalysis and social theory.
 He is invited to give lectures and hold workshops nationally and internationally for professional and general audiences alike.
 He speaks frequently in Germany, Austria, England, France, Israel, Japan and the United States.

 Dr. Frie has received many honours for his work, including a national book award (the Canadian Jewish Literary Award) for his memoir exploring the unspoken Nazi past in his German family, and a lifetime achievement award (Otto Weininger Memorial Award) from the Canadian Psychological Association’s Section on Psychoanalysis.
 He has also received numerous fellowships and visiting professorships.
 He was most recently a DAAD Visiting Professor in Berlin, Germany (2021) and a Visiting Professor of Psychoanalysis at Kyoto University, Japan (2022).
+During 2023-2024, he is a Visiting Scholar in Sociology at the CUNY Graduate Center in New York.

 Beyond his professional life, he enjoys travelling; different musical genres such as classical, folk and jazz; hiking and skiing on the west coast mountains; and undertaking renovation projects, skills he learned when he worked in construction before and during university.
 He divides his time between Vancouver and New York and has two children who attend McGill University in Montreal.